/*-- scss:defaults --*/

 Activity - Try it Out

-Let’s take a break while each of you fleshes out your custom stylesheets!
+Let’s take a bit for you to customize your Sass stylesheets!

 Additional Information